Ethel Becher: Career

 After the end of the war, Becher resigned her position as matron-in-chief in March 1919.
 The media described her as a "modern Florence Nightingale" and wrote that it "would be hard to name any one woman whose part in the great war was more extraordinary".

-In 1931, Becher founded the United Services Nursing Club, which organized the provision of government grants to nurses who had served in World War I. She died on 10 May 1948.
+In 1931, Becher founded the United Services Nursing Club, which organised the provision of government grants to nurses who had served in the First World War.

+Ethel Becher died on 10 May 1948.